There’s a perfect AR-15 out there for you and we’ll help you find it.

 So which one do you choose?

 However, a longer barrel gives you higher velocity since there’s more room for all the powder to burn.
-And faster moving bullets gives the environment less time to affect the trajectory of the bullet.
+And faster moving bullets give the environment (gravity and wind) less time to affect the trajectory of the bullet.

 The average 16″ barrel is good for up to 400 yards, but after 300 yards, the standard 55gr projectile becomes more susceptible to environmental factors.
 For longer distance, you would want a heavier and longer projectile such as 62gr, 77gr, or 80gr bullets.